odavid/my-bloody-jenkins/README.md

 * __JENKINS_ENV_PLUGINS__ - Ability to define comma separated list of additional plugins to install before starting up.
 See [plugin-version-format](https://github.com/jenkinsci/docker#plugin-version-format).
 This is option is not recommended, but sometimes it is useful to run the container without creating an inherited image.

+* __JENKINS_ENV_QUIET_STARTUP_PERIOD__ - Time in seconds.
+If speficied, jenkins will start in quiet mode and disable all running jobs.
+Useful for major upgrade.

 ## Configuration Reference
 The configuration is divided into main configuration sections.
 Each section is responsible for a specific aspect of jenkins configuration.